PebbleRoad/fusion-table-app/Readme.md

 # Google Fusion Tables to HTML tables

-Display data from Google Fusion Tables in responsive and searchable table or card format.
+An app to display data from Google Fusion Tables in responsive, searchable HTML table or card format

 # Features